The heme precursor protoporphyrin accumulates in the bone marrow, red blood cells, and other tissues, including skin.

 Genetic testing may be done.
 Family members may also be tested to determine whether they also have the gene mutation.

 Extreme care should be taken to avoid exposure to sunlight.
 People should use protective clothing, hats, and light-opaque sunscreens containing titanium dioxide or zinc oxide.
 Accidental sun exposure is given the same treatment as is sunburn.

+The drug afamelanotide helps people better tolerate sunlight.
 Beta-carotene, when taken in sufficient amounts to cause a slight protective yellowing of the skin, may make people more tolerant of sunlight.
-Several other drugs, such as afamelanotide, that may help people tolerate sunlight are being tested.
-Afamelanotide is available in some parts of Europe.
+Several other drugs that may help people tolerate sunlight are being tested.
 However, sunlight should still be avoided.

 Drugs that trigger acute porphyrias do not cause erythropoietic protoporphyria and need not be avoided.

-People who develop gallstones that contain protoporphyrin may need to have them surgically removed.
+People who develop gallstones that contain protoporphyrin may need to have the gallbladder surgically removed.

 Porphyrin accumulation in red blood cells and the condition of the liver should be monitored yearly by testing blood, urine, and stool samples.
 Liver damage, if severe, may necessitate liver transplantation.